-Founded in 1965, with more than 225,000 graduates in its history, Universal Technical Institute, Inc. ("we," "us" or "our") is a leading provider of transportation and technical training programs.
-As of September 30, 2021, we offered certificate, diploma or degree programs at 12 campuses across the United States under the banner of several well-known brands, including Universal Technical Institute ("UTI"), Motorcycle Mechanics Institute and Marine Mechanics Institute (collectively, "MMI") and NASCAR Technical Institute ("NASCAR Tech").
+Founded in 1965, with approximately 250,000 graduates in its history, Universal Technical Institute, Inc. ("we," "us" or "our") is a leading provider of transportation and technical training programs.
+As of September 30, 2022, we offered certificate, diploma or degree programs at 16 campuses across the United States under the banner of several well-known brands, including Universal Technical Institute ("UTI"), Motorcycle Mechanics Institute and Marine Mechanics Institute (collectively, "MMI"), NASCAR Technical Institute ("NASCAR Tech"), and MIAT College of Technology ("MIAT").
 Additionally, we offer manufacturer specific advanced training ("MSAT") programs, including student-paid electives, at our campuses and manufacturer or dealer sponsored training at certain campuses and dedicated training centers.
+We offer the majority of our programs in a blended learning model that combines instructor-facilitated online teaching and demonstrations with hands-on labs.

 We work closely with over 35 original equipment manufacturers and industry brand partners to understand their needs for qualified service professionals.
 Revenues generated from our schools consist primarily of tuition and fees paid by students.
-To pay for a substantial portion of their tuition, the majority of students rely on funds received from federal financial aid programs under Title IV Programs of the Higher Education Act of 1965, as amended ("HEA"), as well as from various veterans benefits programs.
-For further discussion, see Note 2 on "Summary of Significant Accounting Policies - Concentration of Risk" and Note 21 on "Government Regulation and Financial Aid."
+To pay for a substantial portion of their tuition, the majority of students rely on funds received from federal financial aid programs under Title IV Programs of the Higher Education Act of 1965, as amended ("HEA"), as well as from various veterans' benefits programs.
+For further discussion, see Note 2 on "Summary of Significant Accounting Policies - Concentration of Risk" and Note 24 on "Government Regulation and Financial Aid."